 Summer is nearly here and you know what that means...longer days with more daylight to enjoy Brisbane's subtropical climate and our great places, spaces and events.

 Need ideas for fun and low-cost activities for kids?
 Look no further!
 Our What's On events calendar has a stack of events for kids and their families.

 Get active at our free and low-cost fitness classes.
 There's activities for all ages, fitness levels and abilities including tai chi, aqua, yoga, line dancing, Zumba, pilates, boxing, cross training and loads more.

-Out and about ideas
+Out and about this month